dotnet/csharplang/proposals/patterns.md

 #### Constant Pattern

 A constant pattern tests the value of an expression against a constant value.
 The constant may be any constant expression, such as a literal, the name of a declared `const` variable, or an enumeration constant, or a `typeof` expression.

-If both *e* and *c* are of integral types, the pattern is considered matched if the result of the expression `e == c` is `true`.

-Otherwise the pattern is considered matching if `object.Equals(e, c)` returns `true`.
-In this case it is a compile-time error if the static type of *e* is not *pattern compatible* with the type of the constant.
+The constant is implicitly converted to the type of the matched expression.
+If no suitable implicit conversion exists, or the result is not a constant, the pattern-matching operation is an error.
+Otherwise the pattern *c* is considered matching the expression *e* if `object.Equals(c, e)` would return `true`.

 ```antlr
 constant_pattern